OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 The goal of root detection (in the context of reverse engineering defense) is to make it a bit more difficult to run the app on a rooted device, which in turn impedes some tools and techniques reverse engineers like to use.
 As with most other defenses, root detection is not a very effective on its own, but having some root checks sprinkled throughout the app can improve the effectiveness of the overall anti-tampering scheme.

-Effective root detection should fulfill the following criteria:

-- Multiple detection methods are scattered throughout the app (as opposed to using only a single check);
-- The root detection mechanisms operate on multiple API layers (Java API, native functions, system calls);
-- The mechanisms have some level of originality (not just copy/paste from StackOverflow);
-- The mechanisms are well-integrated with other defenses (e.g. root detection functions are obfuscated and protected from tampering).

 On Android, we define the term "root detection" a bit more broadly to include detection of custom ROMs, i.e. verifying whether the device is a stock Android build or not.

 ##### Common Root Detection Methods